 Harry Lee Gonso

-Harry Lee Gonso was born in Findlay, Ohio, on March 10, 1948 and graduated from Findlay High School in 1966.
+Harry Lee Gonso was born in Findlay, Ohio, where he graduated from Findlay High School in 1966.
 Gonso attended Indiana University as an undergraduate (1966-1970).
 He was the quarterback and captain of IU’s 1967 Rose Bowl football team, as well as being an academic All-Big Ten and All-American.
 Gonso received his B.A. in Accounting in 1970.

 After receiving his undergraduate degree, Gonso enrolled at the Indiana University School of Law.
 While in law school he spent his summers working at the Hayes & Hayes law firm in Fort Wayne, Arthur Young & Company in Chicago, and Peat, Marwick, Mitchell & Company in New York City.
 After receiving his JD in 1971, Gonso` settled in Indianapolis, practicing with the firm of Bingham, Summers, Welsh & Spilman for several years.
 Since 1980, Gonso has been affiliated with the Indianapolis firm of Ice Miller.
 He briefly retired in 2005 to serve as Indiana Governor Mitch Daniels’ senior counsel and chief of staff, before returning to the firm in 2007.